List of Castlevania characters: Soleil Belmont

-In 1591, Soleil, who recently celebrated his coming of age, was captured by Dracula's minions and bewitched to do the Count's evil bidding.
-With the youth's help, Dracula was able to take human form once again.
-Christopher Belmont, his father, ultimately rescued him.
+In 1591, Soleil, who has recently celebrated his coming of age, is captured by Dracula's minions and bewitched to do his bidding.
+With Soleil's powers, Dracula is able to take human form once again.
+Christopher Belmont, his father, sets out to stop Dracula and rescue him, which he ultimately succeeds in.

 Dracula's Curse and Curse of Darkness

 Trevor Belmont

-Trevor Belmont, known as Ralph C. Belmondo (ラルフ・C・ベルモンド, Rarufu Shī Berumondo) in Japan, appears in Castlevania III: Dracula's Curse, Castlevania: Judgment, Akumajo Dracula Pachislot, and is a supporting character in Castlevania: Curse of Darkness.
+Trevor Belmont, known as Ralph C. Belmondo (ラルフ・C・ベルモンド, Rarufu Shī Berumondo) in Japan, appears in Castlevania III: Dracula's Curse, Castlevania: Judgment, Akumajo Dracula Pachislot, and as a supporting character in Castlevania: Curse of Darkness.

-Trevor defeated Dracula in Castlevania III.
-This was accomplished with the aid of Grant Danasty, Sypha Belnades and Alucard.
-He would later marry Sypha Belnades and have children with her, adding the prodigious magical powers of the Belnades line to the Belmont line, which would be most prominently seen in Juste Belmont.
+In Castlevania III, Trevor defeated Dracula with help from Grant Danasty, Sypha Belnades and Alucard.
+He later marries Sypha Belnades and has children with her, adding the prodigious magical powers of the Belnades line to the Belmont line, which would be most prominently seen in Juste Belmont.

-He later plays a secondary role in Curse of Darkness, where he is investigating the rise of Dracula in the region.
+He later plays a secondary role in Curse of Darkness, where he investigates the rise of Dracula in the region.
 He confronts the Devil Forgemaster Hector, and although he initially treats Hector with contempt, he aids him in his quest.
-After being injured by Isaac, Julia LaForeze gets to him in time, but he is unable to do anything for the remainder of the battle.
+After Isaac injures him, Julia LaForeze gets to him in time, but he is unable to help in the battle.
 Meanwhile, Hector succeeds in stopping Isaac and sending Dracula's castle back into the abyss, effectively lifting the curse placed three years prior.
-So, despite his nearly fatal defeat, Trevor's mission was accomplished.
 In the game, he is unlocked after beating the game with Hector.

-He, along with Sypha Belnades and Grant Danasty, later makes a cameo appearance in Castlevania: Symphony of the Night when zombies impersonate the trio to antagonize Alucard.
-The same zombie impersonators also appear in Castlevania: Portrait of Ruin when Jonathan Morris and Charlotte Aulin trek the Nest of Evil.
+He, along with Sypha Belnades and Grant Danasty, later makes a cameo appearance in Castlevania: Symphony of the Night, when zombies impersonate them to antagonize Alucard.
+These zombies also appear in Castlevania: Portrait of Ruin, as Jonathan Morris and Charlotte Aulin trek through the Nest of Evil.